Jay-study-nildana/CSharpForStudents/LC2024/readme.md

 1. Here are my solutions.
 I have added detailed comments, neccessary links as usual.
 1. see my [leetcode profile](https://leetcode.com/vijayasimhabr/)
 1. As usual, I have blogged about.
 [Read my 'coding test' journey, here](https://vijayasimhabr.medium.com/list/coding-tests-and-such-7a6efbf0ebc0).
+1. I am tracking my LeetCode rank as it (hopefull) improves over time. [see the rank with dates, here]()

-# Visual Studio Solutions - First Run
+# Visual Studio Solutions - First Run - March 14th Onwards

 These are solutions from my beginner days of LeetCode.
-Hopefully, once I finish all the solutions, I will do them again, and hope to write more improved code.
+After a few months, hopefully my coding skills have improved, and I will do them again, which will become my second run (scroll down to the next section).

 1. [LCMar92024](LCMar92024)
    1. https://leetcode.com/problems/minimum-common-value/description/